2016 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2016 - Present

-The chart presents market valuations for high-grade 2016 Presidential Dollar coins, with prices ranging from $202 to $2,228.
-The dominant presence of Reagan dollars in the top rankings reflects several converging factors in numismatic markets.
+The chart presents market valuations for high-grade 2016 Presidential Dollar coins, with auction prices ranging from $202 to $2,228 at the top end.
+The dominant presence of Reagan dollars in the top rankings reflects several converging factors in today’s numismatic market.

-Valuation determinants include grading levels (MS67-MS70 scales), edge lettering orientation (Position A versus Position B), and mint marks (Philadelphia P, Denver D, San Francisco S).
-Position A coins, where edge inscriptions read inverted when the obverse faces upward, consistently command premiums over Position B variants.
-The 2016-P Reagan Position A 70 specimen achieves $2,228, substantially exceeding comparable Position B examples.
+Valuation determinants include grading levels (MS67–MS70 on the Mint State scale), edge lettering orientation (Position A versus Position B), and mint marks (Philadelphia P, Denver D, San Francisco S).
+Position A coins—where edge inscriptions read inverted when the obverse faces upward—consistently command premiums over Position B variants at the highest grade levels.

-The reverse proof Reagan dollar from special Chronicles Sets demonstrates additional value stratification through limited distribution channels, separating these from standard proof production.
+The reverse proof Reagan dollar from the special 2016 Coin and Chronicles Set demonstrates additional value stratification through its extremely limited distribution, separating it sharply from standard proof production.
+PCGS PR70 examples of this reverse proof currently sell for around $195 on the open market.

-The Presidential Dollar Program was authorized by the Presidential $1 Coin Act of 2005 and ran from 2007 to 2016, issuing coins honoring deceased U.S. presidents in chronological order of their service.
+The Presidential Dollar Program was authorized by the Presidential $1 Coin Act of 2005 and ran from 2007 to 2016, issuing coins honoring deceased U.S. presidents in chronological order of service.
+It was the U.S. Mint’s final major attempt to encourage Americans to embrace a dollar coin over the paper dollar bill—an effort that ultimately fell short of its circulation goals.

-In 2016, only three Presidential Dollars were issued—honoring Richard Nixon, Gerald Ford, and Ronald Reagan—instead of the typical four coins per year.
-This was because the program required that presidents be deceased for at least two years before being featured, and Jimmy Carter was still alive at the time, causing the series to skip him.
+In 2016, only three Presidential Dollars were issued—honoring Richard Nixon, Gerald Ford, and Ronald Reagan—instead of the usual four per year.
+This happened because the program required presidents to be deceased for at least two years before being featured, and former President Jimmy Carter was still alive, causing the series to skip him entirely.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money